firyalff/mailService/README.md

 for MongoDB, you can host your own free server in mlab.

+you can put mongoDB configuration in `./configs/database.json`, config file sample provided also in sampleConfigs folder

 This project also utilize new-relic server monitoring to log server activity and errors by using official newrelic nodejs module.

 You can setup your own monitoring by replacing new relic config file in `./configs/monitoring.json`, config file sample provided also in sampleConfigs folder